EVALUATION OF ANTIOXIDANT ACTIVITY OF ETHANOL AND CHLOROFORM EXTRACTS OF WILD AND MICROPROPAGATED CLEOME VISCOSA LINN.HTML Full Text

 Department of Botany, Ramakrishna Mission Vivekananda College (Autonomous), Mylapore, Chennai - 600004, Tamil Nadu, India.

-ABSTRACT: Herbal medicines are now creature in modern dosage forms using modern manufacture in and processing techniques in pharmaceutical industry.
+ABSTRACT: Herbal medicines are now creature in modern dosage forms using modern manufacture in and processing techniques in the pharmaceutical industry.
 Antioxidants assuage oxidative stress in cells and thereby help in the prevention and treatment of many diseases of humans.
-The aim of this study was to assess the antioxidant activity of ethanol and chloroform extracts of wild and micro-propagated Cleome viscosa.
-Antioxidant activity was performed by DPPH ((2, 2 – diphenyl 1, picryl hydrazyl) radical scavenging method for ethanol and chloroform extracts of wild and micro-propagated C. viscosa.
-The ethanol and chloroform extracts results were exhibited by strong antioxidant DPPH radical scavenging activity with percentage of antioxidant potential concentration wild and micro-propagated were found to be 77.74%, 76.45% and 63.54%, 55.16% respectively.
-The percentage was compare to positive standard compounds of ascorbic acid.
+This study aimed to assess the antioxidant activity of ethanol and chloroform extracts of wild and micro-propagated Cleome viscosa.
+DPPH performed an antioxidant activity ((2, 2 - diphenyl 1, picryl hydrazyl) radical scavenging method for ethanol and chloroform extracts of wild and micro-propagated C. viscosa.
+The ethanol and chloroform extract results were exhibited by strong antioxidant DPPH radical scavenging activity with the percentage of potential antioxidant concentration wild and micro-propagated were found to be 77.74%, 76.45% and 63.54%, 55.16% respectively.
+The percentage compared to positive standard compounds of ascorbic acid.
 The results were concluded that ethanol extracts possess effective antioxidant activity than that chloroform extracts.

 Antioxidant, Micro-propagated, DPPH, Ascorbic acid, Cleome sp.

-Since, people are aware of organic pesticides and are intended towards using plant extracts to offer alternatives to synthetic insecticides 3.
-Moreover, the excessive use of medicinal plants for drug formulation increases the need of more biomass of plants which can be met with the biotechnological tools like micro-propagation 4.
+ince, people are aware of organic pesticides and are intended towards using plant extracts to offer alternatives to synthetic insecticides 3.
+Moreover, the excessive use of medicinal plants for drug formulation increases the need for more biomass of plants which can be met with the biotechnological tools like micro-propagation 4.

 MATERIALS AND METHODS:

-Collection of Plant Material: The healthy plants of Cleome viscosa L. were collected during the month of March from the natural habitats of Kanchipuram district, Tamil Nadu, India.
+Collection of Plant Material: The healthy plants of Cleome viscosa L. were collected during March from the natural habitats of Kanchipuram district, Tamil Nadu, India.
 The plant specimen was identified and authenticated by Botanical Survey of India (BSI), Coimbatore, Tamil Nadu, India.
-Specimens Reference number - BSI/SRC/5/23/2016/Tech/1195.
+Specimens Reference number - BSI/SRC/5/23/ 2016/Tech/1195.

 Sterilization and Inoculation of Explants: The nodal segment of the plant was chosen as explants for the present investigation.
 Actively growing shoots were selected as the source for explants.
-The explants were sterilization followed by Muthusamy Govarthanan et al., 2015 10.
-The nodal segments were cut into 5 mm in size and carefully transferred to the sterile MS basal medium supplemented with 3% sucrose, 0.8% agar and different concentration of PGRs such as 6-Benzylaminopurine (BAP), Kinetin (KIN), Naphthalene-3-acetic acid (NAA).
-The inoculated cultures were maintained in growth chamber.
-Data was recorded after 28 days 11.
+The explants were sterilization followed by Muthusamy Govarthanan et al., 2015.
+10 The nodal segments were cut into 5 mm in size and carefully transferred to the sterile MS basal medium supplemented with 3% sucrose, 0.8% agar and different concentration of PGRs such as 6-Benzylaminopurine (BAP), kinetin (KIN), Naphthalene-3-acetic acid (NAA).
+The inoculated cultures were maintained in the growth chamber.
+Data was recorded after 28 days11.

 Preparation of Plant and Callus Extracts: The wild and micro-propagated plants were washed thoroughly in sterile distilled water.
 The plants were shade dried and ground to fine powder using mortar and pestle.
-One gram (dry weight) of powdered extract was soaked in 10 ml of ethanol for 3 hours and sonicated in an Ultrasonic Sonicator at 20 pulses for 20 min.
-The extract was centrifuged at 10,000 rpm for 10 min and the supernatant was freeze-dried and stored at 4 °C until further use 12.
+One gram (dry weight) of the powdered extract was soaked in 10 ml of ethanol for 3 h and sonicated in an ultrasonic sonicator at 20 pulses for 20 min.
+The extract was centrifuged at 10,000 rpm for 10 min, and the supernatant was freeze-dried and stored at 4 °C until further use 12.

 Scavenging activity for free radicals of 2, 2-diphenyl-2-picrylhydrazyl (DPPH) has been widely used to evaluate the antioxidant activity of natural products from plant and microbial sources.
 The antioxidant potential of the ethanol and chloroform extracts of wild and micro-propagated C. viscosa was shown 77.74%, 76.45% and 63.54%, 55.16% respectively.
-The positive standard of ascorbic acid compound showed 94.83% of antioxidant potential (Table 1 and Fig. 2).
+The positive standard of the ascorbic acid compound showed 94.83% of antioxidant potential Table 1 and Fig. 2.

 TABLE 1: DPPH RADICAL SCAVENGING ACTIVITY OF ETHANOL AND CHLOROFORM EXTRACTS OF WILD AND MICROPROPAGATED C. VISCOSA